airtonix/frontend-styleguide/docs/README.md

-# Fusion Styleguide
+# Frontend Styleguide
 <!-- {h1:.massive-header.-with-tagline} -->

-> Frontend development without losing your sanity

-Fusion standards for frontend coding.<br>
+Our standards for frontend coding.<br>
 A set of simple ideas to guide your process of building maintainable html, javascript and css.

 Introduction